Get involved in Blood Cancer UK in Scotland.

 Our Dunoon and Cowal Branch hold many events throughout the year including a school bikeathon, fundraising stalls selling chilli jam and plants, and bucket collections.
 The Branch was founded in 1987 and has raised over £175,000.

-The Glasgow and District Branch raises around £30,000 each year for blood cancer research through Dine Outs, a coffee morning that raises around £1,800, the Glasgow Walk to Beat Blood Cancer in Pollok Country Park, late night shopping events, bucket collections and various fundraising stalls.
+The Glasgow and District Branch raises around £30,000 each year for blood cancer research through Dine Outs, quizzes, a coffee morning that raises around £1,800, late night shopping events, bucket collections and various fundraising stalls.
 The Branch has raised nearly £2.5 million for blood cancer research since founding in 1971.

 The Inverclyde Fundraising Group has a regular stall at their place of work whilst also completing sporting challenges throughout the year, raising £16,500 since 2007.